Stevengu999/payment_processor_documentation/source/includes/_account.md

 This endpoint returns your accounts, with a focus on operational rather than configuration data.
 All the balance fields are displayed in Wei.
 The meaning of each is as follows:

 1. `pending_balance` corresponds to the sum of all deposits that have not yet been confirmed.
 2. `confirmed_balance` corresponds to the sum of all confirmed deposits that still remains in the account.
 IE, that has not been withdrawn.
-Most projects should always show 0 for this field unless the hotwallet is being used as a store of value.
+Most projects should always show 0 for this field unless the hot wallet is being used as a store of value.
 3. `withdrawn_balance` the total amount that has been passed onto recipients.

 ## Get One Accounts